Qargha Dam: Planning for hydropower development

-Technologies in Northwest Kabul", have examined utilization of the storage of Quarga reservoir and the head created by the dam.
+Technologies in Northwest Kabul", have examined utilization of the storage of Qargha reservoir and the head created by the dam.
 Two alternatives have been studied.
-In the first alternative the head available at the dam location of about 25 m below the dam could generate power of 26 kW with regulated releases from the dam giving an annual energy generation of 227,760 kWh.
+In the first, the head available at the dam location of about 25 m below the dam could generate power of 26 kW with regulated releases from the dam giving an annual energy generation of 227,760 kWh.
 In the second alternative a head of 100 m could be created over a distance of 2000 m from the dam which could be utilized for power generation of 103 kW with energy generation of 902,280 kWh, drawing water from the reservoir through a penstock pipe line.